Janene Amyx Davison

 century: An ironic dream of common language for women in the integrated circuit.
 In Simians, cyborgs,

-(pp. 149–163, 173–181).
+and women: The reinvention of nature (pp. 149–163, 173–181).
 New York, NY: Routledge.
 Retrieved from https://monoskop.org/images/f/f3/Haraway_Donna_J_Simians_Cyborgs_and_Women_The_

 Reinvention_of_Nature.pdf